pborenstein/pborenstein.com.2019/src/articles/collections.md

 Eleventy gives you two ways to create collections:

-- implicitly with tags
+- implicitly, with tags in the front matter
-- explicityle with `addCollection()`
+- explicitly, with `addCollection()`

-Eleventy uses tags
-to group pages
-into collections.
+## Tag-based collections

 Pages that share a tag
 are in the same collection.
-For example,
-a template with the following front matter would generate a page the belongs to the `transportation` and `fantasy` collections.
+A template with the following front matter would generate pages in the collections a page the belongs `transportation` and `fantasy`.

 ``` liquid
 {%- raw -%}